 2. Britain and Germany were engaged in a naval arms race in the early 20th century

-But by 1914 it was all but over: Britain had 38 dreadnoughts and dreadnought battle cruisers to Germany’s 24.
+A naval arms race ensued with the rapid building of large battleships called dreadnoughts, and further tensions grew.
+By 1914 it was all but over: Britain had 38 dreadnoughts and dreadnought battle cruisers to Germany’s 24.

-Serbia’s pan-Slavic intentions ran counter to Austro-Hungary’s imperial ambitions.
+After two Balkan wars in 1912 and 1913, Serbia emerged as an empowered, nationalistic state.
+Their pan-Slavic intentions ran counter to Austro-Hungary’s imperial ambitions.
 Any conflict between Serbia and Austria-Hungary threatened to at least involve Russia, who was sympathetic to Serbian nationalism.

 5. Archduke Franz Ferdinand was assassinated around 11:00 am on Sunday 28 June 1914